10 Best Cameras For Safari (For Beginners in 2023)

 The GoPro Hero11 camera is a lightweight, compact action camera that’s perfect for capturing photos and videos while on the move.

-This is the 11th entry into the Hero lineup and features a revolutionary new image sensor which gives you an extra-large canvas for your creativity by capturing more of the sky and horizon in every shot.
+This is the 11th entry into GoPro's Hero lineup, featuring a revolutionary new image sensor that captures more of the scene in every shot.

 ⚖️ Weight: 178g